-- 2. Students must submit their IEP for approval by the Board of Examiners before the start of the fourth quarter of the first year. - 3.
-If the contents of a compulsory course correspond to a large degree to the course contents of one or more courses followed in a prior exam programme, a student can apply for exemption from the compulsory course.
-It must be replaced by a specialisation course, with at least the same number of credits.
+- Students draw up their IEP according to the programme structure described in article 2 and the stipulations of the relevant programme, in consultation with the Master coordinator and the IEP reviewer appointed by the head of the EEMCS research group where the student plans to perform his or her thesis project. - 2.
+Students must submit their IEP for approval by the Board of Examiners before the start of the fourth quarter of the first year. - If the contents of a compulsory course correspond to a large degree to the course contents of one or more courses followed in a prior exam programme, a student can apply for exemption from the compulsory course.
+It must be replaced by a specialisation course, with at least the same number of credits. - 4.
+If the student has completed a TU Delft MicroMasters (equivalent to 18 credits), the student may be exempted from the courses in the connecting Master's programme without the number of credits (depending on the student's IEP 0 to 18) having to be replaced.
+This is the case for the MicroMasters programme Solar Energy Engineering, which is connected to the programmes Sustainable Energy Technology and Electrical Engineering, track Electrical Power Engineering.